vala-lang/vala-docs/docs/developer-guides/documentation/vala-for-java-programmers/01-project-setup/05-code-organization.md

 Vala:

 - a Vala source file may contain multiple classes
-- file name doesn\'t need to resemble a class name
+- file name doesn't need to resemble a class name

 ## Hierarchy